flslab/lightbender/docs/build_instructions/soldering.md

 Step 19: Solder motor wires from the motors to the ESC.
 Refer to the image above to see the correct wire ordering for each motor.

 Finally your frame should look like this:

 <div>
 <img src="../img/assembled_frame.jpeg" width="600" />
 </div>

+## RPi Baseboard and Power Assembly

+Step 20: Solder the red wire of C to the VIN pin of the power Regualtor and red wire D to the OUT pin of the power Regualtor.
+Solder the black wires to the GND pins of the power Regualtor.

+Step 21: Solder the power wires of the servo the the OUT and GND of the power regulator.
+Connect red to OUT and brown/black to GND.

+Step 22: Solder the other ends of wire D to the RPi baseboard 5V and GND pins.

+Step 23: Solder the yellow signal wires of the servos to the pins 12 and 35 on the RPi baseboard.

+Step 24: Solder a 3-wire male connector to the RPi baseboard with wires for 5V, GND, and data.
+Connect the data wire to the pin 19 on the RPi baseboard.

+Step 25: Solder 3 magnet wires to the input 5V, GND and Data pints of the 26-LED strip.

+Step 26: Solder 2 magent wires to the 5V and GND pins of the 24-LED strip on its opposite side from the input pins.

+Step 27: Connect the data pin of the 26-LED strip to the data pin of the 24-LED strip.

+Step 28: Solder the 3-wire female connector to the other ends of the magnet wires.
+There should be 2 ground wires, 2 5V wires and one data wire.
+Use heat shring tubings to cover the connections.

+## Gearbox Assembly